Our Journey

 About Forró For All

-Forró For All is a non-profit and volunteer project that offers forró dance classes in Toronto, ON, Canada.
-It was founded in 2013 by students at University of Toronto who were exchange students through the Brazilian Science Without Borders program.
+Forró For All is an all-volunteer dance community and non-profit offering forró dance classes in Toronto, Canada.
+It was founded in 2013 by exchange students from the University of Toronto, who came to Canada through the Science Without Borders program.

 Our Team

 Our team of volunteers all first joined as students of Forró For All and now want to give back to this project.
-They come from a variety of backgrounds and contribute many different skills to maintain and further the Forró For All project.
+They come from a variety of backgrounds and contribute many different skills.

 Instructor